Graand Kinetic Challenge

 Judging and awards are a big part of

 the fun.
-At the Friday night judging, teams run a gauntlet of
+On Saturday morning, teams run a gauntlet of Art and

 GKC Art, Engineering & Pageantry Judging

-course to the sand dune obstacle, at the Benton County
+OSU, racers return to the sand dune obstacle at the Benton County

 2:00 PM -